Apollonian gasket: Enumerating integral Apollonian circle packings

+The Local-Global Conjecture

+The curvatures appearing in a primitive integral Apollonian circle packing must belong to a set of six or eight possible residues classes modulo 24, and theoretical results and numerical evidence supported that any sufficiently large integer from these residue classes would also be present as a curvature within the packing.
+This conjecture, known as the local-global conjecture, was proved to be false in 2023.

 Symmetry of integral Apollonian circle packings

 There are multiple types of dihedral symmetry that can occur with a gasket depending on the curvature of the circles.

 No symmetry

 If none of the curvatures are repeated within the first five, the gasket contains no symmetry, which is represented by symmetry group C1; the gasket described by curvatures (−10, 18, 23, 27) is an example.

 D1 symmetry

 Whenever two of the largest five circles in the gasket have the same curvature, that gasket will have D1 symmetry, which corresponds to a reflection along a diameter of the bounding circle, with no rotational symmetry.

 D2 symmetry

 If two different curvatures are repeated within the first five, the gasket will have D2 symmetry; such a symmetry consists of two reflections (perpendicular to each other) along diameters of the bounding circle, with a two-fold rotational symmetry of 180°.
 The gasket described by curvatures (−1, 2, 2, 3) is the only Apollonian gasket (up to a scaling factor) to possess D2 symmetry.